Achievable logoAchievable logo

 Introduction to systemic bacteriology

-For acing microbiology for USMLE step 1 you should have a good understanding of the following:
+To do well in microbiology for USMLE Step 1, you need a solid understanding of the following:

-1. How to identify bacteria which includes morphology, characteristic features like motility, shape etc and laboratory tests like fermentation tests, clinical tests testing for antigens or specific antibodies, cultural characteristics like what medium and conditions they grow best, nature of colonies, hemolytic properties on blood agar etc.
+1. How to identify bacteria, including morphology and characteristic features (motility, shape, etc.), as well as laboratory tests such as fermentation tests, clinical tests for antigens or specific antibodies, and culture characteristics (which media and conditions they grow best in, the nature of colonies, hemolytic properties on blood agar, etc.).

-2. Major human diseases caused by bacteria, most of them will be infections but some will be toxin mediated and some may be immunologic resulting from the infectious process.
+2. Major human diseases caused by bacteria.
+Most are infections, but some are toxin-mediated, and some are immunologic effects that result from the infectious process.

 3. Laboratory diagnosis.
-The clinical vignette will set up the characteristic clinical features leading to a differential diagnosis and the typical laboratory and biopsy findings will help you clinch the diagnosis.
+A clinical vignette will usually present key clinical features that point you toward a differential diagnosis.
+Typical laboratory and biopsy findings then help you confirm the correct diagnosis.